If you’re new to growing marijuana, it can sound like such a huge and expensive undertaking…

-And if you get a pre-made hydroponic system (which is highly recommended if you’re a complete beginner to hydroponic growing), the buckets usually are included with your system.
+And if you get a pre-made hydroponic system, the buckets come with your system.
+Getting a pre-made system is recommended if you’re a complete beginner to hydroponic growing.

 Next up we have the lungs and cooling mechanism of your grow environment…

 Your plants are going to need a steady flow of fresh air with CO2.

 And the best way to provide them with fresh CO2-rich air is through proper ventilation.